behave/behave.example/docs.html/_sources/datatype/basics.txt

 Example with Regular Expression Pattern
 ----------------------------------------

-For better matching of user-defined data types, the `parse`_ supports an optional ``pattern`` attribute for type-converter functions.
+For better matching of user-defined data types, the :pypi:`parse` supports an optional ``pattern`` attribute for type-converter functions.
 If this attribute is provided, it contains a textual regular expression for this data type.
 This regular expression pattern is used to match